Gastroesophageal Reflux Disease Medication

 Proton pump inhibitors (PPIs) inhibit gastric acid secretion by inhibition of the H+/K+ ATPase enzyme system in the gastric parietal cells.
 These agents are used in cases of severe esophagitis and in patients whose conditions do not respond to H2 receptor antagonist therapy.
 Options include omeprazole (Prilosec), lansoprazole (Prevacid), rabeprazole (Aciphex), and esomeprazole (Nexium).

 PPIs are the most powerful medications available for treating GERD.
 These agents should be used only when this condition has been objectively documented.
-They have few adverse effects and are well tolerated for long-term use.
+They have few adverse effects.
 However, data have shown that PPIs can interfere with calcium homeostasis and aggravate cardiac conduction defects.
-These agents have also been responsible for hip fracture in postmenopausal women.[27]
+Long-term use of these agents has also been associated with bone fractures in postmenopausal women, chronic renal disease, acute renal disease, community-acquired pneumonia, and Clostridium difficile intestinal infection.
+[31, 32]

 Omeprazole (Prilosec)